-While incredibly rewarding, caring for someone can be physically and mentally demanding too, and over time – and without the right support could lead to ‘burnout’.
-Whether you’re caring for a parent yourself, are supporting a spouse, or provide care professionally, we’ve covered everything you need to know about ‘Burnout syndrome’ in this guide.
+Caring for someone can be physically and mentally demanding, and over time – and without the right support could lead to a state of exhaustion, also known as ‘burnout’.
+Whether you’re caring for a parent, supporting a spouse, or providing care professionally, we’ve covered everything you need to know about ‘burnout syndrome’ in this guide.

 What is burnout?

-Burnout, or burnout syndrome is a state of physical and emotional exhaustion, caused by a prolonged period of stress.
-People who experience burnout often feel unable to ask for help, or struggle to step away from the cause of their stress.
+According to the NHS definition, Burnout, or burnout syndrome is a state of physical and emotional exhaustion, caused by a prolonged period of stress.
+People who experience burnout may feel unable to ask for help or find it difficult to step away from the cause of their stress.

-If they are able to take a break, they’ll likely find it difficult to focus on or enjoy other things.
+If they are able to take a break they may struggle to focus on or enjoy other things.

-According to the World Health Organisation the concept of burnout as an ‘occupational phenomenon’, and it’s often referred to as being the direct result of chronic work-related stress.
-With the recent cultural shifts in the way we work – with many people working longer hours, and technology making it harder to disengage, professional burnout is becoming a widespread concern.
+According to the World Health Organisation the concept of burnout is an ‘occupational phenomenon’, and it’s often referred to as being the direct result of constant exposure to chronic, work-related stress.
+With the recent cultural shifts in the way we work – with many people working longer hours, and technology making it harder to fully disengage or clock off, professional burnout is becoming a widespread concern.

 However, job stress isn’t the only cause of burnout.
-Unpaid caregivers are commonly impacted by burnout too.
-Ensuring a vulnerable person stays safe and healthy is a big responsibility, and one that can become even more emotionally complex in certain situations.
-For example, caring for a close relative or someone with severe dementia can be particularly stressful.
+Unpaid caregivers can be impacted by burnout too.
+Ensuring a vulnerable person stays safe and healthy is a big responsibility and one that can become even more emotionally complex in certain situations.
+For example, caring for a close relative or someone with severe dementia may be particularly stressful.

-It can hit people at different stages of the care journey, however the following situations can increase the likelihood of experiencing burnout:
+It can affect people at different stages of the care journey, for example –

 - When you become a carer unexpectedly, and when there is uncertainty around how long you’ll need to provide care for